AndrewMJordan/to/README.md

 # To

-*Navigate anywhere on the internet from a terminal*
+*Navigate anywhere on the web from your terminal*

 [![badge](https://img.shields.io/github/v/tag/andtechstudios/to?label=nuget)](https://gitlab.com/andtech/pkg/-/packages)